tailwindlabs/tailwindcss/docs/source/docs/border-radius.blade.md

     [
       '.rounded-tl',
       'border-top-left-radius: .25rem;',
-      "Apply a medium border radius to the top left corner of an element.", ],
+      "Apply the default border radius to the top left corner of an element.", ],
     [
       '.rounded-tr',
       'border-top-right-radius: .25rem;',
-      "Apply a medium border radius to the top right corner of an element.", ],
+      "Apply the default border radius to the top right corner of an element.", ],
     [
       '.rounded-br',
       'border-bottom-right-radius: .25rem;',
-      "Apply a medium border radius to the bottom right corner of an element.", ],
+      "Apply the default border radius to the bottom right corner of an element.", ],
     [
       '.rounded-bl',
       'border-bottom-left-radius: .25rem;',
-      "Apply a medium border radius to the bottom left corner of an element.", ],
+      "Apply the default border radius to the bottom left corner of an element.", ],
     [
       '.rounded-tl-lg',